Primary Care ModelingMarch 2021 - February 2022

 The Bill & Melinda Gates Foundation (Gates Foundation) is making time-sensitive decisions for addressing challenges in primary healthcare, polio eradication and other priority areas.
 Light-touch research on efficiency and quality of healthcare delivery would add significant value for decision makers as they navigate a range of potential investment and implementation options.
 Given the quick pace and dynamic context, research should build on existing knowledge and tools, utilize small samples and rely on short feedback loops.

-To address this need, WDI proposed conducting a set of discrete research activities.
+To address this need, the William Davidson Institute at the University of Michigan (WDI) proposed conducting a set of discrete research activities.
 Each activity draws on WDI’s deep experience applying a business lens to healthcare challenges in low- and middle-income countries (LMICs).
 The activities include: